ellysh/video-game-bots/InGameBots/example.md

 	return 0;
 }
 ```
-`ScanSegments` function implements the algorithm of traversing the segments.
-There are three steps in a loop of this function:
+The `ScanSegments` function implements the algorithm of traversing the memory segments.
+There are three steps in the loop of this function:

-1. Read via `VirtualQueryEx` WinAPI function current memory segment which base address equals to the `addr` variable.
+1. Read via the `VirtualQueryEx` WinAPI function the current memory segment, which base address equals to the `addr` variable.

-2. Compare flags of current segment with the flags of a typical "unknown" segment.
+2. Compare flags of the current segment with the flags of a typical "unknown" segment.
 Skip the segment in case the comparison does not pass.

-3. Search the discovered "magic numbers" of character's object into current segment.
+3. Search the discovered "magic numbers" of the player object into the current segment.

-4. Return resulting address of character's object.
+4. Return the resulting address of the player object.

-Algorithm of "magic numbers" searching into current segment is provided by the `IsArrayMatch` function.
+Algorithm to find the "magic numbers" into the current segment is provided by the `IsArrayMatch` function.
 This function is called from the `ScanSegments` one.
 There are two steps in the `IsArrayMatch` function:

-1. Read data of entire current segment by the `ReadProcessMemory` WinAPI function.
+1. Read data of the entire current segment by the `ReadProcessMemory` WinAPI function.

-2. Compare bytes of "magic numbers" array with the bytes of current segment in a loop.
+2. Find the "magic numbers" in the current segment.

-Also the code snippet provides an example, how the `ScanSegments` function can be called from the `main` function.
-You should pass these input parameters to the function: handle of the Diablo 2 process, pointer to the "magic numbers" array and size of this array.
-Do not forget that "magic numbers" array will differ in your case.
+Also the code snippet provides the example, how the `ScanSegments` function can be called from the `main` function.
+You should pass these input parameters to the `ScanSegments` function:

+1. The handle of the Diablo 2 process

+2. The pointer to the "magic numbers" array

+3. The size of this array.

+Do not forget that the "magic numbers" will differ in your case.

-Fourth step of the algorithm is calculation an address of the life parameter.
-The `objectAddress` variable returned by `ScanSegments` function is used for this calculation:
+Fourth step of the algorithm is to calculate the address of the life parameter.
+The `objectAddress` variable, which is returned by the `ScanSegments` function, is used for this calculation:
 ```C++
 SIZE_T hpAddress = objectAddress + 0x490;
 ```
-Now the `hpAddress` variable stores an address of the life parameter.
+Now the `hpAddress` variable stores the address of the life parameter.

-Last step of the algorithm contains checking of the life parameter value and usage of a healing potion in case the value is less than a threshold.
-This is a code snippet with implementation of both these actions:
+Last step of the algorithm is to check the value of the life parameter and to use a healing potion in case the value is less than the threshold.

+This is the code snippet with the implementation of both these actions:
 ```C++
 WORD ReadWord(HANDLE hProc, DWORD_PTR address)
 {